-This step by step tutorial explains how to a draw a bunch of grapes with grape leaves.
+This eight step tutorial explains how to a draw a bunch of grapes with grape leaves.
 The examples are fairly simple line drawings great for beginners.

-To make this tutorial easier it can be split into two parts.
+To make the tutorial easier it’s split into two parts.
 One is drawing the grapes and the other is drawing the leaves.

 Step 1 – Outline the Shape of the Grape Bunch